dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-3/index.md

 Those will be our way to communicate between threads or more accurately, our way to send data from our `stdin` thread to our main thread with our game.

-Then we create an empty block to make sure whatever is inside is dropped right after we're done with it.
-Inside that block we movd our `stdin` call from our `play` method and off we go creating our thread.
+Then we moved our `stdin` call from our `play` method to our `new` method and off we go creating our thread.
 The thread constructor takes a closure which we tell to move all ownership to.
 Only inside the thread do we lock `stdin`, move our buffer in and try to read from it.
 This is all very similar to what we wrote in